espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: to configure the data length in normal transmission mode.
 Response:

-    Send data of designated length.
-    Wrap return > after the set command.
+    OK
+    >
 Begin receiving serial data.
 When the requirement of data length is met, the transmission of data starts.
 If the connection cannot be established or gets disrupted during data transmission, the system returns:

     ERROR
 If data is transmitted successfully, the system returns:

     SEND OK
 Execute Command: